inhuh91/inhuh91.github.io/_pages/about.md

 </p>

 <p align="justify">
 In addition to my academic work, I am a staff research engineer in the Computational Science and Engineering (CSE) Team at Samsung Electronics.
-I am currently on a company-sponsored Ph.D. training program at Purdue.
+I am currently pursuing a Ph.D. at Purdue as part of a company-sponsored academic training program.
 </p>

 📰 News